DorianSafaa/Credit_Risk_Analysis/README.md

 ## Summary

 As we predict credit risk, we are mostly interested in having a model that is highly accurate in detecting high-risk customers.
 Since most high-risk customers have a very small level of precision, none of the six models performed well.
 Between the six models, the easy ensemble AdaBoost classifier performed best with 93% accuracy.
-The model should be improved by adding more data about the minority class or by adding features that can detect low-risk customers, or by using a more complex model such as a neural network.
+The model should be improved by collecting more data about the minority class or by adding features that can detect low-risk customers, or by using a more complex model such as a neural network.